 New air conditioner, new roof, or major damage to your home or vehicle that’s not covered by insurance.
 Maybe you fail to plan for some upcoming expenses like tuition or taxes.
 With a HELOC in place, you are prepared to pay these expenses anytime, without the need to search for funding at the last minute.

 3. Tax Advantages

-There are tax advantages associated with a home equity line of credit.
-Imagine buying that new car and being able to deduct the interest as you do on a home loan.
-You should consult your tax professional to see what specific tax advantages apply to your situation.
+In some cases, there are tax advantages associated with a home equity line of credit.
+Imagine paying for updates to your home and being able to deduct the interest as you do on a home loan.
+Deductibility limits may apply, so you should consult your tax professional to see what specific tax advantages apply to your situation.

 Interest rates on HELOCs are slightly higher than a first mortgage but much lower than on credit cards and other types of consumer loans.
 Consolidating high interest debt is one of the most popular uses for a HELOC.